Celeste3140/Regex-Tutorial/README.md

 * Lazy Matches outputs a much smaller match group.
 The matching is repeated until condition is satisfied.
 Lazy matches can be used by adding "?" at the end of the expression.

 ### Boundaries
+Boundaries (\b) in regex is an anchor and matches positions for a side or whole word in a string or word character.
+For example:
+\bmat\b would only match the word mat so words such as maths or mates would not work

+\bmat with just one boundary, we can match mat in words such as matte or mater

+mat\b with the boundary just at the end we can match mat in words such as format or hazmat

 ### Back-references